linyuiz/EDTA_update/Readme.md

 ---

+# Other modified versions of the software
+🚀For other modified versions of the software, please see: https://github.com/linyuiz/zgtools?tab=readme-ov-file#%E6%94%B9%E7%89%88%E8%BD%AF%E4%BB%B6

+---
 # Installation
 ### Install with conda/mamba (Linux64)
 To install, first download the latest distribution tarball：zgtools-EDTA_*.tar.gz (not one of the Source code files!) from the github release page：https://github.com/linyuiz/EDTA_update/releases.